 If you are a gymnast who wants to be successful, try rating yourself out of 10 on each of the qualities I’ve listed.
 Which qualities are your strongest and which ones are your weakest?
 Set yourself a goal of improving weaker areas and if you want to develop even further try asking a teammate or even your coach to rate you.

 Their answers might surprise you but even if they don’t, it’s good to make time to reflect and know yourself better.

 If you need a bit of extra motivation, check out these top gymnastics quotes.

-Have I missed any qualities that you think are important for successful gymnasts?
-Feel free to get in touch and let me know!
+Have I missed any qualities that you think make a good gymnast?
+Feel free to get in touch and let us know!

 To progress through the levels, gymnasts must achieve qualifying scores at events and demonstrate the ability to perform set skills and routines with confidence.

 How do you get noticed in gymnastics?

 Coaches often notice gymnasts that are mentally and physically tough.
 Be a hard worker and try to take on board any feedback that coaches give to you.

 How tall can you be as a gymnast?